chelkweber/coding-challenge/README.md

 ## Project Overview

 This is an app using to track marketing refferal links.
 The solution is front-end focused using html, css, javascript and Vue.js.
 I chose to use Vue.js because that is the framework that I have the most experience with.
 I set up each refferal link, the refferal list and the form as different components.
 I set up the initial links as an array and passed that array to the referral list as a property, which was looped through to list out each link.
 The form adds a new link to the link array.
-I also set up router using Vue Router, which displays the Main component on the homepage and the Landing component at /landing.
+I also used v-show to display the correct page.

 ## Some goals that I wish I would have accomplished:
 - I started by building in React, but decided to switch to Vue since I am more familar.
 I would have liked to build the app in React.
 - I had trouble getting the data (Link name and Link Count) to stay updated when routing to a new page.
-I was able to keep the count updated by adding a target=blank to the link, but was unable to get the Landing Page to have the current link name.
+Because of this I switched from using routing to using v-show.
+With v-show I was unable to get the url to display '/landing/?link={link_title}'.
-- I would have liked to add some animations and enhanced UI/UX features with more time.

 ### Deployment